shervinfernando/shervins-kaday/docs/lanka/beef-fry.md

 * water just enough to cover the beef.
 * 1/4 cup of tamarind juice or if you are using tamarind pulp then 1 and 1/2 tsp
 * 1/4 cup of oil to fry the beef
-* 1 tablespoon of crushed Garlic and Ginger.
+* 1 tbsp of crushed Garlic and Ginger.
-* 3 tablespoon Balsamic vinegar
+* 3 tbsp Balsamic vinegar
 * 1/2 tsp chilli flecks

 ## Method